-Over the past two and a half years I have been part of the Congregational Chapter Planning Committee in Rome.
+I was a member of the Congregational Chapter Planning Committee for the Chapter of 2015.
 We were a group of 18 women coming from 14 different countries.
 Along with representatives from the Congregational Leadership Team we included a lay Mission Partner, Theresa Symons from Malaysia, and our two facilitators, Jill McCorquodale and Patty Fawkner from Australia.
 When we first met in June 2012 we began a journey together which will culminate with the Congregational Chapter in June 2015.

 Like all journeys there were times of energy, risk, uncertainty, reflection, stillness and hope as we moved towards our goals of planning for the ICAs, CACS and the Chapter.
 As we came together for our 6 monthly meetings there was a growing sense that we were energised by the spirit to risk together for mission.